ajitgoel/Notes/InterviewQuestions/ASP.NetCore/Notes.md

 ### ==Q.What Configure() method does in Startup.cs?==

-**Ans:** ==The `Configure` method is used to specify how the ASP.NET application will respond to HTTP requests.== The request pipeline is configured by adding middleware components to an IApplicationBuilder instance that is provided by dependency injection.
-There are some built-in middlewares for error handling, authentication, routing, session and diagnostic purpose.
+**Ans:** ==The `Configure` method is used to specify how the ASP.NET application will respond to HTTP requests.== ==The request pipeline is configured by adding middleware components to an IApplicationBuilder instance that is provided by dependency injection.== There are some built-in middlewares for error handling, authentication, routing, session and diagnostic purpose.
 Highlighted lines in below code, are built-in Middleware with ASP.NET Core 1.0.

 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory) {